keithbuhler/keithbuhler.github.io/_posts/2017-06-21-repairing-the-ruins.md

 Many ACCS schools are in phases 1-3.
 Our challenge, Grant says, is to find our way through this circuitous route to the maturity phase.

+Grant says that genuine education is always a form of repentance.

+We must strive for *semper reformanda*, constant reformation.
+We have received a stockpile of goodness, truth, and beauty.
+It takes humility to hold that securely, to hold it precious.

+Grant notes that some in the audience are tired, weary, and who are giving classical education "one more shot."
+He quips that "maybe it's time for, I don't know, the Benedict Option."
+But all we have to do to change the world is just "the next right thing."

 ---